matomo-org/developer-documentation/docs/5.x/tracking-optout.md

 - `showIntro` Set to `1` if the opt-out form should include text explaining the opt-out choice, set to `0` if the form should just show the checkbox.
 - `cookiePath` Override the default path for Matomo setting consent cookies, should be blank for most websites.
 - `cookieDomain` Override the default domain for Matomo setting consent cookies, should be blank for most websites.
-- `cookieSameSite` Defaults to setting Matomo constent cookies same-site attribute as `Lax`, some sites may want to set this to `strict` if the Matomo instance is hosted on the same domain as the website.
+- `cookieSameSite` Defaults to setting Matomo consent cookies same-site attribute as `Lax`, some sites may want to set this to `strict` if the Matomo instance is hosted on the same domain as the website.

 Since the self-contained opt-out code does not make any requests to the Matomo instance, dynamic translation of text strings is not possible.
-When generating the self-containted embedded code from the Matomo administration UI a target language can be chosen and the appropriate translations are included in the settings array.
+When generating the self-contained embedded code from the Matomo administration UI a target language can be chosen and the appropriate translations are included in the settings array.

 Translation strings: